KateMotive

 In any case, this is how most customers received their orders:

-Customers received a brown shipping envelope made from recycled paper with a modest black logo print on the top left of the front, with the shipping address opposite of that at the bottom left.
+Customers received a brown shipping envelope made from recycled paper with a modest black logo print on the top left of the front, with the shipping address opposite of that at the bottom right.
 Inside, they would find the so-called pretty envelope: A striking, inside and out custom printed, pink envelope with the logo in white on the front, also made from recycled paper.
 Inside that, they would find each mask neatly folded inside a white paper bag.

 We received lots of unsolicited customer feedback specifically citing how they liked the packaging.
 Regularly we read that customers used the pretty envelope as gift packaging, even for gifts other than the face masks.

 Implementing the branding into the packaging this way turned out to be a significant success on our journey to convince customers.
 And it was really cheap, too.
 FlyerAlarm would make 500 pretty envelopes for about €100.
 500 of the brown shipping envelopes would run in the neighborhood of €50-80, same for the paper bags.
-For about €0.50-0.60 per order we had a value-add that didn’t appear to be offered by other sellers, and was actually appreciated by at least a significant number of customers.
+For about €0.50-0.60 per order we had a value-add that didn’t appear to be offered by other sellers, and was actually appreciated by a significant number of customers.

 I believe that was part of the magic that made straight 4-5 star reviews on both Amazon and Etsy possible.
 The average across both platforms and all products was 4.6.